Which probiotics are for IBS?

 When choosing a probiotic, it is best to opt for one which has plenty of research behind it.
-Consumers want something that has been ‘scientifically tested’ - and rightly so!
-The best type of research that we can look for is a clinical trial, because it shows how the probiotic performs in real people with real health conditions, compared to a placebo.
+You most likely want something that has been ‘scientifically tested’ - and rightly so!
+The best type of research that you can look for is a clinical trial, because it shows how the probiotic performs in real people with real health conditions, compared to a placebo.

-So, when recommending a probiotic for IBS (Irritable Bowel Syndrome) it is a good idea to look for one which has been shown in clinical trials to be beneficial.
+So, with a probiotic for IBS (Irritable Bowel Syndrome) it is a good idea to look for one which has been shown in clinical trials to be beneficial.

 Luckily, probiotics have been shown in many clinical trials to support health in those with IBS.
 However, it is important to take a few things into account when looking at these trials, to help you make the best decision about which probiotic to go for.
 First of all, there are different types of IBS, so for a start it is essential to figure out what type of IBS you are dealing with.
 Then, you need to be aware that there are so many different types of probiotics (called different strains) and they all have different properties.
-In this FAQ we hope to make things clear for health care practitioners by outlining the different types of IBS, and then looking at which strains of probiotics have been shown in clinical trials to be best for supporting health with each type of IBS.
+In this FAQ we hope to make things clear for you by outlining the different types of IBS, and then looking at which strains of probiotics have been shown in clinical trials to be best for supporting health with each type of IBS.